flipdishbytes/integration-examples/wpf/README.md

     }
 }
 ```

 ### <a name='PropertyChange'></a>Property Change

 In WPF we need to tell the framework when our properties change so that they could be changed in the UI.
 For the purposes of this in every ViewModel class we will inherit from BindableBase, we use the [BindableBase](https://github.com/PrismLibrary/Prism/blob/master/Source/Prism/Mvvm/BindableBase.cs) implemented in PRISM framework.
 In order to not bring the whole PRISM nuget we just use that piece of code in our sample.

 ## <a name='OAuthLoginLogout'></a>OAuth Login \ Logout

-For succesfully using OAuth we suggest that you use [IdentityModel](https://github.com/IdentityModel/IdentityModel2) the package could be installed from Nuget, you don't need to run this if you installed all packages from the [Nuget Packages Section](#nuget_packages) above.
+For successfully using OAuth we suggest that you use [IdentityModel](https://github.com/IdentityModel/IdentityModel2) the package could be installed from Nuget, you don't need to run this if you installed all packages from the [Nuget Packages Section](#nuget_packages) above.

 ```
 Install-Package IdentityModel -Version 3.6.1
 ```

 ### <a name='OAuthService'></a>OAuth Service

 OAuthService is a singleton service that will be used as an orchestrator for Login and Logout commands, it creates the relevant queries and executes them in the Web View's explained below.
-The service itself is very simple, you will need to subscribe and unsubscribe to it's events in your ViewModels NavigateTo & NavigaeFrom.
+The service itself is very simple, you will need to subscribe and unsubscribe to it's events in your ViewModels NavigateTo & NavigateFrom.

 ```
 private LoginWebView _login;
 private LogoutWebView _logout;